ludwig-ai/ludwig/README.md

 Ludwig provides three main functionalities: training models and using them to predict and evaluate them.
 It is based on datatype abstraction, so that the same data preprocessing and postprocessing will be performed on different datasets that share datatypes and the same encoding and decoding models developed can be re-used across several tasks.

-Training a model in Ludwig is pretty straightforward: you provide a dataset file and a model definition YAML file.
+Training a model in Ludwig is pretty straightforward: you provide a dataset file and a config YAML file.

-The model definition contains a list of input features and output features, all you have to do is specify names of the columns in the dataset that are inputs to your model alongside with their datatypes, and names of columns in the dataset that will be outputs, the target variables which the model will learn to predict.
+The config contains a list of input features and output features, all you have to do is specify names of the columns in the dataset that are inputs to your model alongside with their datatypes, and names of columns in the dataset that will be outputs, the target variables which the model will learn to predict.
 Ludwig will compose a deep learning model accordingly and train it for you.

 Currently, the available datatypes in Ludwig are: